reece-lance/eportfolio/Deciphering_Big_Data/Collaborative_Discussions/Collaborative_Discussion_2/README.md

 ---

-## Reflection on Feedback
-Peer feedback helped me re-evaluate how organisations should weigh the use of anonymisation against encryption and access controls.
-For instance, while anonymisation offers flexibility, its limitations are becoming apparent, particularly when dealing with sensitive datasets.
-The discussions also highlighted how important it is to track changes in data protection regulations in the UK, especially post-Brexit.
-The feedback prompted me to explore not just the technology but also the legal implications, such as the accountability measures that organisations must adhere to under GDPR and ICO rules.

----

-## Actions Taken Based on Feedback
-- **Expanded Focus on Re-identification Risks**: Based on peer feedback, I further explored the limitations of anonymisation and re-identification risks, as well as how organisations can adapt security measures to mitigate these risks.
-This included researching encryption standards and how companies are starting to use pseudonymisation in conjunction with encryption to protect sensitive information.
-- **Considering UK Regulation Divergence**: I researched how the UK's Data Protection Act is diverging from the GDPR, particularly in terms of breach reporting and risk-based approaches, which could affect organisations operating in both jurisdictions.
-This research led to a more nuanced understanding of compliance challenges that businesses will need to face, especially in cross-border operations.

----

 ## Conclusion
 This discussion has enhanced my understanding of the complexities of data security under GDPR and the ICO.
 I will continue to monitor developments in data protection laws, particularly in the UK, to stay compliant with both frameworks.
 The insights gained from this collaborative effort will also guide my approach to future discussions and projects on data security.